Addaitya/movement/docs/source/user_guide/napari_plugin.md

 ![napari widget with poses dataset loaded](../_static/napari_plugin_with_poses_as_points.png)

-The predicted keypoints are represented as points, colour-coded by keypoint ID for single-individual datasets, or by individual ID for multi-individual datasets.
-These IDs can be also displayed as text next to the points by enabling the `display text` option from the layer controls panel.
+The predicted keypoints or bounding boxes centroids are represented as points.
+In poses datasets, the points are colour-coded by keypoint ID for single-individual datasets, or by individual ID for multi-individual datasets.
+In bounding boxes datasets, since there are no keypoints, the points are colour-coded by individual ID.
+The value for each point's colour can be displayed as text next to the points by enabling the `display text` option from the layer controls panel.